mrbusche/backseatfan.com/_posts/2010-03-25-urban-meyer-scolds-reporter.md

   <blockquote>
     <p>
-      &#8220;You'll be out of practice &#8212; you understand that? &#8212; if you do that again.
+      "You'll be out of practice - you understand that? - if you do that again.
 I told you five years ago: Don't mess with our players.
 Don't do it.
 You did it.
 You do it one more time and the Orlando Sentinel's not welcome here ever again.
 Is that clear?
-It's yes or no.&#8221;
+It's yes or no."
     </p>
   </blockquote>